antonvmironov/MyPage/index.md

 #### Recent Projects
 * [Gemini 2 : The intelligent duplicate file finder](https://macpaw.com/ru/gemini) Beautiful and intelligent application.
 I've made an architecture of solution and developed 97% of intelligence (duplicates matching, similars detection, smart selection, cleanup and etc.).
 The project is ⅔ Swift and ⅓ Objective-C.
-* [Setapp : Subscription service for mac apps](http://www.macrumors.com/2016/11/17/setapp-subscription-service-for-mac-apps/) (in private beta right now).
+* [Setapp : Subscription service for mac apps](https://setapp.com) (in beta).
 I've made an architecture of solution, made tools that simplify networking, interprocess, persistence, resource management and etc. Implemented multiple major components (including UI).
 The project is 100% Objective-C.
 * [AsyncNinja : Library for Fast and Safe Concurrency for Swift](http://async.ninja)

 A huge part of my professional experience was gained on enterprise solutions for macOS and iOS.